abe-winter/abe-winter.github.io/about.md

 * law and norms including privacy
 * non-money forms of wealth
 * institutional interactions
+* labor, employment and automation
+* leadership, decisionmaking, waste and failure (and corruption in here somewhere)
+* systems, their taken-for-granted invisible consequences, and whether they're intentional
+* unrelated to all of the above, my bread and butter, rants about bad software tooling

 Need a speaker on SOA, cloud or realtime perf?
 Hit me up, it's awinter.public@gmail.com.